About Good Shepherd Lutheran School

 Good Shepherd is accredited through the state of South Dakota and Wisconsin Evangelical Lutheran Synod School Accreditation(WELSSA) program.

-We have 4 classrooms at our school: full-time kindergarten, First–Second Grade, Third–Fifth Grade, and Sixth–Eighth Grade.
+We have four classrooms at our school: full-time kindergarten, Grades 1-2, Grades 3-5, and Grades 6-8.
 Our school’s multi-grade classroom setting is immensely beneficially to the students academic achievement, personal relationships with other students and teachers, and the development of their Christian character.
-Our students graduate 8th grade prepared for a lifetime of Christian service and the ability to stand prepared for the challenges that high school will present There are several benefits from multi-grade classrooms to the students: repetition/review, family atmosphere, mentoring, etc. Students have a variety of classes throughout the school day which may take place in the classrooms, AR library, art room, science room, gymnasium, or sanctuary.
+Our students graduate 8th grade prepared for a lifetime of Christian service and the ability to stand prepared for the challenges that high school will present There are several benefits from multi-grade classrooms to the students: repetition/review, family atmosphere, mentoring, etc. Students have a variety of classes throughout the school day which may take place in the classrooms, STEM lab, art room, multipurpose room, gymnasium, or sanctuary.
 You may also see them using our SmartBoards and Chromebooks (we offer 1-to-1 chromebooks for K-8).

 Our doors open at school at 7:45 a.m.
 The school day starts at 8:00 a.m. to begin an exciting day of learning about God’s wonderful creation and our Savior, Jesus Christ.
 At 3:30 p.m., children are excused to head home, participate in a variety of extracurricular opportunities, or attend our after school care program from 3:30–6:00 p.m.

 “Reaching children and families with God’s truth: spiritually, mentally, physically, socially”

 All who attend Good Shepherd Lutheran will know Jesus through baptism and study of the Word.
 They are assured of eternal life through faith in Jesus and are equipped to benefit their community as they live a Christian life.